 First, let me point out that there are definitely some variations to this recipe out there.
 The original two ingredient dough recipe does use just two ingredients – self-rising flour, and plain Greek yogurt.

 If you have some self-rising flour on hand, you’re good to go.
 But I rarely bake, so I typically only have whole wheat all-purpose flour on hand.
-Therefore, the two ingredient bagel recipe that I used, actually has a couple other ingredients so that I could basically make my own self-rising flour.
+Therefore, the two ingredient bagel recipe that I used, actually has a couple of other ingredients so that I could basically make my own self-rising flour.
 Which technically makes it not a 2 ingredient bagel recipe, but I’m a rule breaker, and you can forgive me, right?

 Don’t worry though…the extra ingredients are very basic, and you most definitely already have them on hand in your kitchen right now.
 I know you are going to be PUMPED to make these bagels, so I’m not going to send you out to the store to purchase more ingredients.